sunsided/fixedstack-rs/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the EUPL-1.2 License.
+See [LICENSE](LICENSE.md) for details.

 [safety-image]: https://img.shields.io/badge/unsafe-allowed-yellow.svg